mbeddr/mps-platform-docs/src/doc/docs/clean_code/mps/index.md

 - Do not leave debug statements in production code, including MPS log statements and *System.out* statements.
   Especially in tests, outputs can not only be annoying but can also fail the test with an *UncleanTestExecutionException* The only acceptable debug statements are those that have the log level set to *debug* or lower because they are not visible by default.

+    When you use a logging framework you have the option to configure the output.
+You can filter out messages you don't care about, you can redirect them into a log file, and you have more details such as a timestamp and the source class.
+With System.out there is often just this mysterious output that tells you nothing and just spams the console.

+    In unit tests this is fine because the only time when you will see this output is when you execute the test.

+    {{ answer_by('slisson') }}